-In my perpetual quest for the unexpected, this time I ended up in beautifully surreal Abyaneh, in central Iran, about 300km away from Tehran, in Esfahan province.
-Anyone who enjoys traveling off the beaten path, will find this ancient village paradise on earth.
+In my perpetual quest for the unexpected, this time I ended up in beautifully surreal Abyaneh, in central Iran, about 300km away from Tehran, in the district of Natanz of the Isfahan province.
+Anyone who enjoys traveling off the beaten path will find visiting Abyaneh ancient village a fascinating, one-of-a-kind experience.

-We arrived in Abyaneh late afternoon, after driving all along the unbearably fascinating mountain range that seemed to be Iran’s natural spine.
-Once at the destination, we went straight to our hotel, decorated in an exquisitely traditional style, and after quickly collecting ourselves we met up again in the dining hall, where we were given the possibility to choose between normal tables and large, yet cozy, sofas on which locals both dine and relax after the meal.
+We arrived in Abyaneh late afternoon after visiting the traditional Abbasian House in Kashan and after driving all along the fascinating mountain range that seemed to be Iran’s natural spine.
+Once at the destination, we went straight to our hotel, decorated in an exquisitely traditional style, and after quickly collecting ourselves we met up again in the dining hall.
+Here, we were given the possibility to choose between normal tables and large, yet cozy, sofas on which locals both dine and relax after the meal.

 For dinner we had “Dizi”, a traditional Iranian sheep-based dish served in a bowl in which every guest was meant to smash their own piece of sheep fat and add the crashed bread and the sauce enriched by smashed veggies and the meat in pieces.

-The view from our room was a proper treat: a chain of unspoilt red mountains that dominated the ancient village, entirely made with red clay.
-From our hotel we could only see a tiny glimpse of the hamlet, and the daylight fading away was making it all the more shrouded in mystery, increasing the already very enticing effect it was having on me.
+The view from our room was a proper treat: a chain of unspoiled red mountains from the Karkass range that dominated the ancient village, entirely made with ochre-red clay.
+From our hotel, we could only see a tiny glimpse of the hamlet, and the daylight fading away was making it all the more shrouded in mystery, increasing the already very enticing effect it was having on me.

 The further I step back in time when visiting new places, the more my passion for history gets a new sparkle, and in Abyaneh we did step back some 2,000 years.